 The WordPress files you have extracted to your WordPress folder should look like the screenshot below …

-If your computer’s operating system doesn’t let you automatically extract (i.e. open) zip/rar files on your hard drive, you will need to use a compression utility like WinZip, or search online for “how to extract .zip files using [add your operating system here (e.g. Windows Vista)]“.
+If your computer’s operating system doesn’t allow you to automatically extract (i.e. open) .zip/.rar files on your hard drive, you will need to use a compression utility like WinZip, or search online for “how to extract .zip files using [add your operating system here (e.g. Windows Vista)]“.

 Note: If you plan to install WordPress into a subfolder of your domain name (e.g. yourdomain.com/blog), you will need to rename the extracted folder and make sure it matches the subfolder name …

 (Rename your extracted folder if installing WordPress into a subfolder)

 In other words, if you plan to install WordPress into a subfolder called “blog” rename the folder containing the extracted WordPress files blog.
 If you plan to install WordPress into the main directory of your domain (called the “root” directory), then there’s no need to rename your folder.

 For more information about choosing your WordPress installation location, see this tutorial: